 Pastel de nata

 These days, most people have not only heard of a pastel de nata, but actually tried one.
-You’ll find them in just about every pastelaria in Portugal, and they’re probably the most commonly available cake in Portugal.
+It’s one of Portugal’s most famous cakes and, not only will you find them in just about every pastelaria in Portugal, but you’ll also find them in many bakeries around the the world as well.

 Bolo de arroz